Feds: Manafort wrote op-ed with man linked to Russian intel agency

 The indictment was part of the federal investigation into possible ties between Trump's campaign and Russia led by special counsel Robert Mueller.
 Manafort has pleaded not guilty.

-Manafort and his unnamed co-author were writing the opinion piece in English as recently as Nov.
+Manafort and his co-author were writing the opinion piece as recently as Nov.
 30, according to the prosecutors' filing.
 Manafort had planned to publish the article anonymously in an unnamed publication, according to prosecutors.

-Prosecutors have obtained a draft of the opinion piece and have filed it under seal with the court.